 DRI’s work and media campaigns have exposed to the world the horrors these children face.
 The New York Times, The Guardian, The Washington Post, Huffington Post, BBC, Al Jazeera, CNN, social media, ABC, NPR, NBC, news and documentaries – just to name a few - have continually covered DRI’s work, including DRI’s opinion and editorial pieces, resulting in uninterrupted pressure on those who have the power to assist in making change.

-DRI sponsors upcoming UN COSP virtual side-event on June 9th - Overcoming abuse, trauma, and exclusion in indigenous communities
+DRI sponsored UN COSP virtual side-event on June 9th - Overcoming abuse, trauma, and exclusion in indigenous communities

-Join Disability Rights International (DRI) for this UN COSP virtual side-event exploring the challenges that indigenous people with disabilities are facing in communities in Mexico, Honduras, Guatemala, and the United States.
+Disability Rights International (DRI) hosted this UN COSP virtual side-event exploring the challenges that indigenous people with disabilities are facing in communities in Mexico, Honduras, Guatemala, and the United States.

 International Forum "Children and Adolescents with Disabilities: Perspectives, Rights and Challenges"